wesley-lewis/wesley-lewis/README.md

   * C++

+- 🌱 I’m currently learning about the following topic:

+- LLVM IR.
+Compiler backends are just a whole new world.

-- 🌱 I’m currently learning about git internals to be able to add some features to the Git system
+- git internals to be able to add some features to the Git system

 - I'm also diving into WM and making my own environment that I can copy in different Linux distributions.
 I have done a bit of distro hoping starting with fedora, then Arch, then Debian then Manjaro and now currently I use OpenSUSE Tumbleweed (yes, the Chameleon guys).
 I do like Tumbleweed for it's near frequent updates that comes along with stability which is such a strong combination

-- 👯 I’m looking to collaborate on package management software.
+- I’m looking to collaborate on package management software.
 I've started researching on RPM and looking at the codebase of Zypper

+If you have similar interests please reach out to me on my LinkedIn

 -  📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/wesley-lewis-859933234/)